split()

 Note:

-The function splits string s with delimiter d to form a sequence and returns it.
+The function splits string s with delimiter d into a sequence and returns a sequence of strings.

 Parameter: